pip-services/pip-services-docs/content/en/python/tutorials/client_library/step1.md

 Let’s do some small preparation of the project before we start writing the client library.

-First, create the following directory structure to keep the source organized:
+First, create the following directory structure to keep the source code organized:

 ```
 /src